Alekminskaya/Data-Analytics-Educational-Projects/README.md

 # Data-Analytics-Example-Projects
-This repository contains projects related to data collecting, assessing, cleaning, visualizations, and analyzing.
+This repository contains projects related to data collecting, assessing, cleaning, visualizations, and analyzing performed on example data.